 - 📌 Garibaldi, great location with easy access other places in Nice

 - 📌 Carre d’Or, an exclusive area to stay in Nice

 - 📌 Cimiez, where to stay in Nice for families

-📌10 Best Areas to Stay in Nice
+Best Areas to Stay in Nice, France for Tourists

-Every day, the Cours Saleya Flower Market adds a splash of additional colour while the cafes and bars offer a chance for a drink.
+Every day, the Cours Saleya Flower Market adds a splash of additional color while the cafes and bars offer a chance for a drink.
 Just watching the world go by in Le Vieux Nice is fun.

 The Musee des Beaux-Arts was once a private mansion belonging to a Russian princess and opened as a museum in 1928.
 It exhibits four centuries of paintings by local artist Jules Cheret and other French painters.

 Best places to stay in Nice Old Town:

 luxury ($$$): Palais Saleya Boutique hôtel This 18th-century building is set in the Palais de Justice square at the entrance to the Old Town, within walking distance from Promenade des Anglais, Cours Saleya, Place Massena, the Coulée Verte with its playground and fountains, and variety of bars, restaurants and evening entertainment.

 mid-range ($$): Les Suites Massena This bed and breakfast is set just 90 m away from Massena Square, close to MAMAC, Allianz Riviera Stadium, Nice Opéra, Nice Town Hall, Albert 1st Gardens, Verdure Theatre, and Nice Forum. it offers rooms with a private bathroom with free toiletries, a hairdryer, and free wifi.